Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 He has been talked about showing up at work drunk on the set of Fox News.

-His own mother wrote a letter about him, saying that he was a horrible person who was abusive, and now this.
+His own mother wrote a letter about him saying that he was a horrible person who was abusive, and now this.

-So it tells me that, number one, he's out of touch with the needs of the military, even though he served, and we thank him for his service.
+So it tells me that number one, he's out of touch with the needs of the military, even though he served, and we thank him for his service, but he has no business being Secretary of Defense.

-So I can't speak for every member of the Congressional Black Caucus, but as a black member of Hask, who's an Army brat herself, he has no business as Secretary of Defense.
+So I can't speak for every member of the Congressional Black Caucus, but as a black member of Hask who's an Army brat herself, he has no business as Secretary of Defense.

 If he chooses to appoint Ron DeSantis, I suppose being a governor means he's been in charge of something.

-What Trump wants right now is foot soldiers.
+But what Trump wants right now is foot soldiers.

 The only qualification as far as Trump is concerned is people who are loyalty.